Baseflow/full-stack-on-rust/06-open-api-spec/README.md

 utoipa-swagger-ui = {version = "^2.2.0", features = ["actix-web"]}
 ```

-We'll also need to add some utoipa to our shared project, where our interface models reside.
+We'll also need to add some Utoipa to our shared project, where our interface models reside.
 #### **`todo_api/Cargo.toml`**
 ```toml
 utoipa = "^2.2.0"
 ```

 ## Including our public models to the Open API V3 spec
 Now that we've loaded `Utoipa` to our shared project, we can make the models a part of the open API spec.
-It's pretty straight forward.
+It's pretty straightforward.
 Add `use utoipa::ToSchema;` to the top of the `todo_item.rs` file and add the derive macro for 'ToSchema' to our structs:

 ```rust
 use utoipa::ToSchema;